parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 Despite the relative verbosity of the templates the result should be as optimal as manually inlining the minimal *necessary* operations.
 A few runs through an NDEBUG build in a debugger confirm this.

 ## Template Type Constraints
-Given that the C++ division operator determines the log result type (based on the operand types) the return type must be so determined.
+Given that the C++ division operator determines the logarithm result type (based on the operand types) the return type must be so determined.
 This is achieved by using the C++14 `decltype` keyword.

 #### C++14
 * `typename Log=decltype(Integer / Base)`